fulifeng/Counterfactual_Reasoning_Model/README.md

 python Sentiment_task/roberta_base_normal_train.py --device 0 --epochs 10 --lr 1e-5 --batchsize 4 --warm_up_rate 0.1 --run_seed 4 --save_folder ./roberta_base_normal_train/
 ```

-While training, the result will be shown on the screen and write into file "acc_out" under save_folder, and the final result would be found in final_acc
+While training, the result will be shown on the screen and written into file "acc_out" under save_folder, and the final result would be found in final_acc

 If you have same environment as me, the first five results would be: